Popular destination

 Directions

-By train: From Bonn main station: Bus line 602 (direction “Waldau”) or 603 (direction “Röttgen”) to bus stop “Kreuzberg”, then along the station path to the Kreuzberg church.
+By train: From Bonn main station: Bus route 602 (direction “Waldau”) or 603 (direction “Röttgen”) to the “Kreuzberg” stop, then along the station path to the Kreuzbergkirche.

 For bus drivers a hint: